 6. Be understanding

 Not of the infidelity.
-But what led your partner to stray (these will come up in the therapy sessions).
-Often the infidelity happened because the partner felt neglected, unappreciated or was unhappy in the relationship.
-Though that does not excuse the cheating, but instead of blaming them for doing what they did, it’s time to understand why they cheated in the first place.
-However, that doesn’t mean you place blame on yourself for your partner straying.
+But what led your partner to stray (these factors will come up in the therapy sessions).
+Often infidelity may happen because the partner felt neglected, unappreciated, or unhappy in the relationship.
+Though that does not justify the cheating, it’d help you understand their state of mind when they chose to betray your trust.

 7. Don’t plot revenge

 The anger channeled into ‘getting back at him’ will worsen the situation even further.
 A couple who cannot move past the anger will have serious issues of trust even if they stay in the relationship.
 You must get over that phase.
 Gradually, let go of the anger and don’t be vindictive.
 You need to find a grip on your own emotions.
 Find your composure and focus on your career, home, or hobbies.

 8. Get past the insecurity

 But before you forgive your partner who cheated on you, you must heal and recover fully.
 Infidelity does not mean the end of an affair.
 Some things cannot be undone and before you end things and decide not to forgive, think of the toll it is going to take on you.

-As yourself these questions:
+Ask yourself these questions: